algonquindesign-grads/2021/_students/stenta-lucas.md

 first_name: "Lucas"
 last_name: "Stenta"
 headshot_alt: |
   The headshot of Lucas Stenta.
-It depicts
+It depicts a person with ear-length, wavy brown hair, and some facial hair, smiling comfortably at the camera.
 ation_word: "Presentation"
 keywords:
   - "Enthusiastic"